 Important!
 The current dimension of annual leave for employees on a contract of employment depends on the length of service.
 Persons whose seniority is shorter than 10 years – are entitled to 20 days of leave, for more than 10 years – 26 days of leave.

-From January 1, 2019, we divide personal files into four parts: A, B, C and D.
+We divide personal files into four parts: A, B, C and D.

 - Part A: documents collected in connection with applying for employment